Gift Acceptance Policy

 - Retirement Plan Beneficiary Designations.
 The Organization welcomes the opportunity to be named as a beneficiary of a donor's retirement plan.
 Such designation shall be considered a revocable gift and not recorded as revenue until the designation becomes irrevocable, typically at the death of the donor.

-- Charitable Gift Annuities.
-Gospel for Asia may offer charitable gift annuities to be administered by an approved third party.
+Charitable Gift Annuities.
+The Organization may offer charitable gift annuities to be administered by an approved third party.
 Approved third-party Charitable Gift Annuity ("CGA") administrators are: